UrbanMachine/cookiecutter-ros-app-template/{{cookiecutter.project_name}}/docs/about_template.md

 # Using `create-ros-app`

 This repository was initialized by the [create-ros-app](https://github.com/UrbanMachine/create-ros-app) template.
 This template is a everything-but-the-robot-code starter for ROS projects.
-It includes a Dockerfile for building ROS packages, a GitHub Actions workflow for linting and autoformatting, and a few other goodies.
+It includes a Dockerfile for building ROS packages, a GitHub Actions workflow for linting and autoformatting, and many other goodies.

 This documentation walks through the features of the template, and how to use them.